Songonge/Power-BI-Projects/Credit Scoring Analysis/Credit_Scoring_Report.md

 * *Sex*: The sex of the person asking for credit
 * *Job*: The job category of the person asking for credit
 * *Housing*: The status of the housing of the person asking for credit
-* *Saving accounts*: The saving account owned by the person asking for credit
+* *Saving accounts*: The savings account owned by the person asking for credit
 * *Checking account*: The checking account owned by the person asking for credit
-* *Credit amount*: The credit amount the person asking for credit
+* *Credit amount*: The credit amount the person is asking for credit
 * *Duration*: Duration of the credit in a month
 * *Purpose*: Purpose for the credit